WillemSleegers/statcheck-word/faq.md

 "The difference was significant, *t*(28) = 1.2, *p* < .05."

-If you click *"Run `statcheck`"*, `statcheck` will recognize this as a statistical test.
+If you click "Run `statcheck`", `statcheck` will recognize this as a statistical test.
 It will take the degrees of freedom (28) and test statistic (2.2) and recalculate the p-value: *p* = .24.
 This p-value does not match the reported p-value, so `statcheck` will flag this result as an error.

 If you click on a result that `statcheck` flagged as an error, you can see the recalculated *p*-value.
 Click on "Go to test"" to jump to the location of the test in your document.